-Course ID: khan26034
+Course ID: khan88236

-Access code can be purchased with a new textbook, with an eText access, or separately.
+Access code can be purchased with an eText access.

 You must register for MEL using your UWO email and student number.
 Users using emails other than their UWO emails and/or without their UWO student number will be removed.
 If an account is removed, all activities and assessments associated with that account will also be removed, and permanently, and will in no way be considered for grading.